mrocklin/blog/_posts/work/2016-08-16-dask-for-institutions.md

 run as critical infrastructure in a giant institution.
 We're not there yet.

-As of [recent work](https://github.com/dask/distributed/pull/413) spurred on by Stefan van der walt at UC Berkeley/BIDS the scheduler can now die and come back and everyone will reconnect.
+As of [recent work](https://github.com/dask/distributed/pull/413) spurred on by Stefan van der Walt at UC Berkeley/BIDS the scheduler can now die and come back and everyone will reconnect.
 The state for computations in flight is entirely lost but the computational infrastructure remains intact so that people can resubmit jobs without significant loss of service.

 Dask has a bit of a harder time with this topic because it offers a persistent stateful interface.
-This problem is much easier for distributed database projects that just run ephemeral queries of off some persistent store, return the results, and then clear out state.
+This problem is much easier for distributed database projects that run ephemeral queries off of persistent storage, return the results, and then clear out state.

 ### What happens if dask-workers are in two different data centers?
 Can we scale in an asymmetric way?